CryptoPlazaHQ/MemoryChain/CredentiaLit/Sinopsis/03_Core_Functionality_Overview.md

 ## 2. Credential Verification: Streamlining Institutional Validation & Trust

 Verification is the process by which a verifier (an application, another agent, a human, an employer) checks the validity and authenticity of a presented credential.
-This directly **reduces the administrative burden and costs of verification.**
+The **CredentiaLit SDK/App** directly **reduces the administrative burden and costs of verification** for institutions.

 *   **Key Functionalities:**
     *   **`verifyCredential(credential: VerifiableCredential) -> VerificationResult`:**